 The architects Christ & Gantenbein have completed a spectacular new building for the Lindt Chocolate Competence Foundation in Kilchberg near Zurich.
 It houses a chocolate museum, an an education and research centre, and a chocolaterie where visitors can craft their own chocolates. iart worked to realize lighting and media schemes for the exhibition, based on concept and design by Atelier Brückner.

-In the large entrance hall, visitors first encounter an experimental chocolate demo showroom.
-From then on, the exhibition breaks out into thematic spaces: the first room takes the visitor through the stages of cultivation, harvesting, fermentation and drying of cocoa beans on a cocoa plantation in Ghana.
+In the large entrance hall on the second floor you will find the Chocolate Tour, an interactive exhibition with various themed rooms: the first room takes the visitor through the stages of cultivation, harvesting, fermentation and drying of cocoa beans on a cocoa plantation in Ghana.
 The second covers a 5000-year history of chocolate, in which we discover why Switzerland became the "Land of Chocolate”.
 A time tunnel, "From Past to Present”, provides a chronology of the changes since 1900.
 “How chocolate production works today” is the theme of the next room, which takes form reminiscent of a modern day factory.
-Finally, chocolate is placed in its global context, and the experience wraps up with a tasting of the world's most sought-after Lindt specialties.
+Towards the end, chocolate is placed in its global context, and the experience wraps up with a tasting of the world's most sought-after Lindt specialties.
+And finally, visitors can even take a look behind the scenes in a production room with a test facility and follow the creation of products step by step.
+In terms of content, the exhibition is thus similar to the "Swiss Chocolate Adventure" at the Swiss Museum of Transport, which was also realised by Atelier Brückner and iart for the Lindt Chocolate Competence Foundation.

 Innovative use of media